 Improving the garden’s visual appeal

 Companion plants can be purely for aesthetic appeal.
-Bird of paradise plants don’t bloom until they are mature.
-Planting annual blooming plants next to them will make your garden beautiful before Bird of paradise hits its peak.
+Bird of Paradise plants don’t bloom until they are mature.
+Planting annual blooming plants next to them will make your garden beautiful before Bird of Paradise peaks.

 Attracting favorable insects